 If taping inside of clothing in an effort to hide the lav mic, try to tape both sides of the mic.
 One side should have more exposed tape to stick to the clothing, while the other should shield the mic capsule from rubbing against the clothing.
 This is in an effort to reduce handling noise.
 This works best with omnidirectional lavaliers since there's a chance the clothing side tape could cover the capsule.

 Once again, always try to hide the lav cable.

 In film, television, and theatre, it's often critical that lavaliers remain hidden from the viewer.
 A common mic placement, therefore, is in the hair of the actors.

-Tension springs help to easily attach lavalier microphones to the hair of actors.
-Let’s take this step-by-step.
+Tension springs help to attach lavalier microphones to the hair of actors easily.
+Let's take this step-by-step.

 Part the hair as naturally as possible and place the microphone cable along the part.
 The mic capsule should be as close to the forehead hairline as possible.

-You may hold everything in place with hair clips while you work to properly place the microphone.
+You may hold everything in place with hair clips while you work to place the microphone properly.

 Bend the spring slightly to open up spaces between its coils on one side.
 Position the spring so that the hair is in between the coils and allow the spring to return to its original shape.
 The spaces between the coils will close up, holding the hair in place.
 The hair, in turn, will hold the microphone in place.

 It's best to secure the lavalier in at least 3 places.
 At the hairline, near the whorl (rear top of head), and at the hairline of the neck.